 The main entry points, if you would like to continue your studies in a British school, are Y7, Y9 and Y12.
-Admission on Y8, Y10 and Y11 depends on each school’s admission policy.
+Admission to Y8, Y10 and Y11 depends on each school’s admission policy.

 Y7 and Y8 are the first two years of secondary education.
-In some independent schools they are part of Junior School, in other are part of Senior School.
+In some independent schools, they are part of Junior School, in others are part of Senior School.

-All students study English, Math, Sciences, a Humanity and a Modern Language.
-Besides these subjects, each school has a list with optional subjects (Art, Music, Drama, Latin, Sport Science, Design Technology, Computer Science), and students may choose few subjects that present interest for them.
+All students study English, Maths, Sciences, a Humanity and a Modern Language.
+Besides these subjects, each school has a list of optional subjects (Art, Music, Drama, Latin, Sport Science, Design Technology, Computer Science), and students may choose a few subjects that present interest for them.

 In some schools, students sit Common Entrance Exam in Y8.
 There are 3 examination sessions, in November, January and May/June.
 The transition from Junior to Senior School (from Y8 to Y9) may be conditioned by the Common Entrance Exam results in those schools.

-Students study English, Math, Sciences, Humanity and Languages.
-In addition, students choose few subjects from the optional subject list offered by each school.
+Students study English, Maths, Sciences, Humanity and Languages.
+In addition, students choose a few subjects from the optional subject list offered by each school.